itsapi/web-design/README.md

 > layout, colour scheme, or any other websites look similar to what you want,
 > that will be enough to get going, then we can change things from there.

+C:
+> Well we're running a geek culture news website.
+Our color scheme is blue and
+> white currently.
+We're on Wordpress can you do that?

+C:
+> Oh whoops.
+I think you said you could.
+Sorry early morning here. xD

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### Dim360 - IN PROGRESS